heldrida/reactatouille-boilerplate/README.md

 gulp test
 ```

-### Configuration

-There's a Configuration file that requires to be changed in order to hold the correct api location information, bag price, etc and other initialisation parameters.

 ### Tests

 The tests are split in two different categories, Unit and End-to-end (integration) tests.
 These are run separately, there are two different tasks for that matter: `gulp unit_test` & `gulp end2end_test`.

-### Modal windows

-A Modal window can be displayed by force, for styling etc. To do that type `http://hostname:port/?modal=modal_name_here`, see the `src/js/components/modalWindow.js` to get the correct names for the one's you want to see.

 ### Preview the app for distribution